MBA in MarketingAnisha Mukhija

 What are the concepts involved in MBA in Marketing?

-Students doing MBA in Marketing are taught a variety of skills which can be used in a number of positions across different companies and industries.
+Students doing pursuing it are taught a variety of skills which can be used in a number of positions across different companies and industries.
 At the end of the day every employee of a company works for improving the client base of the company.
 Following are the common courses found within MBA in Marketing: